roenoe/dotfiles/README.md

 rm "$GHOSTTY_DEB_FILE"`

 #### Sway
-`sudo apt install sway swaybg swayidle swaylock grim slurp waybar nm-connection-editor network-manager-applet fuzzel autotiling`
+`sudo apt install sway swaybg swayidle swaylock grim slurp waybar nm-connection-editor network-manager-applet fuzzel autotiling sway-notification-center libnotify-bin`

 #### Hyprland
 Not really reccommended.
 If you really want to install it anyway, the dependencies you will need are `hyprland hypridle hyprlock hyprpaper hyprshot waybar nm-connection-editor network-manager-applet fuzzel`.
 Some of these are not in the repos.